Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free trial / $49.99 per month

-YouTube TV is going to be a big deal someday.
-It only has one package for $35 per month.
-However, that package comes with over 40 channels.
-That includes local sports channels, popular TV channels, and more.
+YouTube TV started small but has grown into a rather good live TV app with about 70 channels.
+Those channels include local sports channels, popular TV channels, and more.
 You can also get Showtime and Fox Sports Soccer as additional add-ons for extra fees.
 The service also includes unlimited cloud DVR, six accounts per subscription, and some additional YouTube features.
 There are also add-ons for additional channels like HBO.
 It’s expanding quickly, but isn’t without flaws.
 This one is really good if you need something simple.

 Price: Free / Varies